Q: Do I obtain marriage, birth, and death certificates at the Village Clerk’s Office?b>

 Q: How do I make a reservation for the Senior Bus?

 A:Village of Ridgewood staff handle the inquires and reservations for the Senior Bus, Monday through Friday, 8:30am to 4:30pm.
 Please call 201/670-5500 x 203 for information and to make a reservation.
-The Village of Ridgewood’s Senior Bus accommodates 11 passengers and runs on Tuesdays, Wednesday and Thursday between the hours of 9:30am to 2:30pm.
+The Village of Ridgewood’s Senior Bus accommodates 11 passengers and runs on Tuesdays and Thursday between the hours of 9:30am to 2:30pm and Wednesday 9:30am to Noon going to the Wyckoff ShopRite.

-On Tuesdays the bus follows a designated loop around the Village.
+On Tuesdays the bus stays in Ridgewood.
 The stops include Ridgecrest Senior Housing (7 Ridge Road) SHARE Housing on Cottage Place and Prospect Street, Stop and Shop, and the Ridgewood Public Library, among other places.
-On Wednesdays and Thursdays the bus takes Senior Citizens to doctor’s appointments (within a 5 mile radius of Ridgewood), area malls, and other supermarkets.
-The appointments for Wednesday and Thursday should be made a week or two in advance.
+On Thursdays the bus takes Senior Citizens to doctor’s appointments (within a 5 mile radius of Ridgewood), area malls, and other supermarkets.
+The appointments for Thursday should be made a week or two in advance.
 There is a “suggested” (not required) donation of $2 a trip .